 2. Chop the parsley leaves, without the stems, into medium size.
 Repeat with oregano leaves.

 4. Combine all ingredients together.

 5. Rest the chimichurri for 30 min in the fridge, to allow the flavors to infuse into the oil.

 The ready-made chimichurri will last 3-4 days in the fridge and, although the acid in the vinegar may change the color of the herbs, the flavor in the oil will still be pungent and the taste will still be delivered.

 The Asian cuisine is a blend of unique and tasty recipes, with bold flavours and colourful looks.
 It has become more and more popular in the past decades, because people can more easily travel to the area and fall in love with the local dishes.
 Although they are collected under the name of “Asian cuisine”, there are quite large differences between Vietnamese and Lebanese cuisines, between Chinese and Indian cuisines, between Korean and Iranian cuisines.

-Here is a non-exhaustive list of herbs and spices, commonly used in Asian cuisine:
+Here is a non-exhaustive asian herbs and spices list, commonly used in Asian cuisine: